Thursday, June 28, 2012

 We came back from camp that Friday, got a little rest, and then headed up to Tennessee on Saturday to move my sister and her girls back to Georgia to live with us.
 We turned our large playroom into an apartment of sorts, and we are so happy to have them sharing our home.
 My sister is my best friend, and her girls are the only cousins my boys have.
 Every morning the kids wake up so excited to go see if their cousins are awake yet so they can start another day of endless imaginative play.
 The house is loud and messy and fun, and I love it!
 I know you are probably curious as to how we arrived at the decision to invite them to move into our home, and I promise I will share that soon.

 After we got them unpacked and settled in, my sister and I decided to have a yard sale this past weekend to get rid of extra things that both of us had, and to make a little money to fund our "natural" kitchen makeover.
-For a while, I have wanted to get rid of all of the plastics in my kitchen and my non-stick cookware, as well as purchase a food processor and dehydrator to try some new raw/vegan recipes.
+For a while, I have wanted to get rid of all of the plastics in my kitchen and my non-stick cookware.
 We did well at the yard sale and already purchased new stainless steel cookware from IKEA and found a nice KitchenAid Food Processor on Craigslist.
 I plan to reuse glass jars for food storage and for smoothies.
 Have you seen these adorable mason jar tumblers on etsy?
 These are definitely on my summer DIY list.

 We also made a kitchen compost bucket using these directions and an old animal cracker container from our church nursery that I had been saving for some crafty project.
 We do not have an outdoor compost bin yet, so right now we are using the dig and drop method behind the shed.
 Between recycling and composting, using real dishes instead of disposables, and cloth napkins and rags instead of paper towels, it is amazing how long it takes to fill up our kitchen trash now.
 I think we only had one bag go out last week.